Skip to main content

 Before starting, make sure you have a Wazuh manager and agent already installed and running, along with the File Integrity Monitoring (FIM) setup completed.
 You'll also need a VirusTotal API key; free accounts allow 4 lookups per minute and 500 requests per day.

-mkdir -p /tmp/malware
+mkdir /tmp/malware

 chmod 777 /tmp/malware